Donar Groningen in European basketball

-Donar is a Dutch professional basketball club based in Groningen.
+Donar, internationally represented as Donar Groningen, is a Dutch professional basketball club based in Groningen.
 The club made its debut in international competitions in 1974 in the 1974–75 FIBA Korać Cup.
-Since then, Donar has played in European competitions in 19 seasons organised by FIBA Europe or Euroleague Basketball.
+Since then, Donar has played in European competitions in 20 seasons organised by FIBA Europe or Euroleague Basketball.

 List of games

 Aggregate results list Donar's point tally first.
-All statistics are updated as of 8 December 2022.
+All statistics are updated as of 8 October 2023.